mtaulet/data-science/README.md

 # Predicting parkinson's
 The goal of this project is to apply PCA to the Parkinson's Disease Classification dataset and then perform classification using the k-nearest neighbors algorithm.

+# Expectation-Maximization Algorithm
+The expectation-maximization algorithm is an iterative method to find maximum likelihood (ML) estimates of parameters in statistical models.
+The E-M algorithm alternates between performing an expectation (E) step, which creates a function for the expectation of the log-likelihood evaluated using the current estimate for the parameters, and a maximization (M) step, which computes parameters maximizing the expected log-likelihood found on the E step.
+This alternation repeats until convergence.

+The goal of this project is to perform E-M first on a sample Gaussian mixture model (GMM).
+Doing this will prove that the algorithm works, since the parameters of the model are already known.